Lizard: An Efficient Linearization Framework for Large Language Models: Introduction

 Large Language Models (LLMs) based on Transformer architectures have achieved impressive advances in natural language processing across various tasks \citep{grattafiori2024llama, mann2020language, achiam2023gpt}.
 However, their reliance on softmax attention with quadratic time and memory complexity poses significant limitations for long-context applications, both during training and inference.
 In particular, the softmax attention computation scales quadratically with the sequence length, while the key-value (KV) cache grows linearly during generation, resulting in significant computational and memory overhead for long-context sequences \citep{adnan2024keyformer}.

-Recent work has proposed linear and subquadratic alternatives to softmax attention \citep{yang2023gated, gu2023mamba, peng2023rwkv, wang2020linformer, dao2024transformers}, enabling linear-time training and constant-memory inference.
+Recent work has proposed linear and subquadratic alternatives to softmax attention \citep{yang2024gated, gu2023mamba, peng2023rwkv, wang2020linformer, dao2024transformers}, enabling linear-time training and constant-memory inference.
 However, despite these efficiency benefits, pretraining LLMs with such architectures from scratch requires massive training budgets, often involving trillions of tokens.
 More importantly, models trained with linear attention mechanisms from scratch consistently underperform on tasks that require in-context learning and retrieval.
 For example, Transformer models significantly outperform both Mamba and Mamba-2 by up to 15 points on the 5-shot MMLU benchmark when all are pretrained under the same settings \citep{waleffe2406empirical}.
-Another promising direction involves \emph{linearizing} pretrained Transformer-based LLMs by replacing their softmax attention modules with subquadratic alternatives \citep{zhang2402hedgehog, mercat2024linearizing, zhang2024lolcats, wang2024mamba}.
-Instead of training new models from scratch with linear attention, this approach leverages the capabilities of openly available, large-scale pretrained models typically trained on trillions of tokens, and retrofits them with more efficient attention mechanisms.
-By starting from high-quality pretrained models, linearized models can better preserve task performance and recover softmax-like spiky attention patterns, thereby enhancing retrieval performance in in-context learning tasks \citep{zhang2024lolcats}.
+Another promising direction involves \emph{linearizing} pretrained Transformer-based LLMs by replacing their softmax attention modules with subquadratic alternatives \citep{zhang2402hedgehog, mercat2024linearizing, zhang2025lolcats, wang2024mamba, lan2025liger}.
+This strategy aims to retain the rich capabilities of models trained on trillions of tokens while inheriting the efficiency of subquadratic architectures.
+However, existing linearization methods have consistently fallen short on two key goals: {\bf (1)} preserving performance parity with the teacher model, and {\bf (2)} enabling robust long-context generalization.

-However, prior work either fails to fully exploit the strengths of linear attention mechanisms or still significantly underperforms compared to softmax-based attention.
-For example, LoLCATs \citep{zhang2024lolcats}, a recent state-of-the-art linearization method, shows promising results and cost-effectiveness.
-However, it still relies on predefined positional embedding patterns for positional encoding, thereby struggling with length generalization and failing to extrapolate beyond the trained context length.
-Moreover, due to architectural constraints and limited flexibility, it lacks an efficient memory update mechanism, which significantly affects its performance on recall-intensive tasks.
-On the other hand, models such as MambaInLlama \citep{wang2024mamba} show better extrapolation to longer sequences, but still suffer from substantial performance degradation.
-Specifically, on the 5-shot MMLU benchmark, LoLCATs lags behind its teacher model by 13.8 points, while MambaInLLaMA exhibits a 23.4 point drop.